 7. Hot Chocolate

 Though hot chocolate may be the quintessential cold weather drink, it can be a sneaky fall fat trap.
 The problem with getting hot chocolate from your favorite coffee shop is that it comes with added syrup and whipped cream.
 While the cocoa powder mixes you make at home with water are typically 100 calories or less (the NESTLE Hot Cocoa Mix Rich Chocolate with Marshmallows is 80 calories per pack), when you factor in milk, syrup and whipped cream, the calorie count can seriously climb.
-A 12-ounce (Tall) Hot Chocolate from Starbucks (with two percent milk and whipped cream) is a whopping 320 calories and 13 grams of fat.
+A 12-ounce (Tall) Hot Chocolate from Starbucks (with two percent milk and whipped cream) is 280 calories and 12 grams of fat.
 Stick to water and cocoa powder for a low calorie, no-fat option.
-We also have lightened up recipes, such as Peppermint White Hot Chocolate, Almond Joy Hot Chocolate and Salted Caramel Hot Chocolate.
+We also have lightened up recipes, such as Peppermint White Hot Chocolate (188 calories), Almond Joy Hot Chocolate (83 calories) and Salted Caramel Hot Chocolate (136 calories).
 Or, warm up while you slim down with one of these 6 Hot Drinks for Cool Weather.